s2t2/lambda-ds-3-1/notes/class-1.md

 ### Anaconda Environments

-> NOTE: OK to skip this Anaconda information for now.
+> NOTE: OK to skip (i.e. read but not attempt / follow- along with) this Anaconda information for now.
 We'll be using Pipenv exclusively in Unit 3.

 Advantages:
   + Can be created, modified, activated from anywhere on the filesystem